MuradMT/Google_Keep_Clone/README.md

 - User registration and authentication using JWT.
 - Creating, updating, deleting, and retrieving notes.
 - Searching notes by title or content.
-- Pagination,Filtering and Sorting for retrieving notes.
+- Pagination, Filtering, and Sorting for retrieving notes.
 - Caching frequently accessed data using Redis.
 - Logging using Serilog.
 - Input validation using FluentValidation.